montesmariana/intro_machine_learning_using_python/README.md

 ## What this script CANNOT do
 There are limits to this script that - with more practice, knowledge and time - might be resolved in the form of new functionalities.
 With this script you CANNOT:
-- Look up specific vendors;
+- Look up vendors or information for vendors in the excel file
-- Join multiple excel files in the excel file created by this code.
+- Read other excel files and instantiating the class VendorData based on the information in those excel files
-- not create multiple entries for the same vendor if the excel file already exists and the ToExcel() method is called multiple times for the same vendor.
+- Check if a vendor already exists in the excel file when the method ToExcel() is called multiple times
-- delete vendors from the file;
+- Delete vendors from the file
-- modify multiple keys in a dictionary if the script is imported as a module.
+- Modify multiple keys in a dictionary if the script is imported as a module.